Wrongful Termination In Ontario: 29 Questions & Expert Answers

-If you’ve found yourself reading this post, you’ve likely just experienced the termination of your employment in Ontario.
-You might have even been wrongfully dismissed.
+If you're reading this, you’ve likely just experienced the termination of your employment in Ontario and you're asking yourself "have I been wrongfully dismissed?"
 I want to acknowledge that this is a stressful situation and I’m sorry that you’re going through it.

-As a lawyer that has spent her career dedicated to employment and human rights law, I’ve connected with hundreds of employees that have gone through the termination of their employment in Ontario.
+As an employment lawyer that has spent her career dedicated to employment law, I connect with hundreds of employees in Ontario that find themselves in this exact situation.
 As you can imagine, they have a lot of questions.
 Although many are unique to their specific situation, a few consistent themes have emerged.

 Note: As mentioned, every situation/contract/termination/severance package is unique, so please consult with an employment lawyer to discuss your matter.
 This post includes legal information but is not legal advice.

-28 frequently asked questions from employees that have been wrongfully terminated in Ontario and answers from an employment lawyer
+Wrongful termination in Ontario FAQ and answers from an employment lawyer

 1. "What is the difference between termination with cause, without cause, and wrongful termination in Ontario?"